-We live in a world where audiences lap up films depicting the hero; darkness and hate shrouded in an unrealistic and fantastical view of instant justice.
+We live in a world where audiences lap up films depicting heroes; darkness and hate shrouded in an unrealistic and fantastical view of instant justice.
 However, the reality is that heroes are often mere survivors.
-The struggle for life, eating away the innocence, security and peace they once held dear; as a devasting shadow of darkness descends.
+The struggle for life, eating away the innocence, security and peace they once held dear; as a devastating shadow of darkness descends.
 For children, during War, this shadow not only stays with them their entire life but rewrites their view of humanity.
 ‘The Painted Bird‘ and ‘Come and See‘ reflect this transformation on the young.
 Each scene slicing away the veil of innocence as the bright eyes of the child become lifeless and pale reflections of cruelty.
-The result of which should be harrowing, challenging and stark.
+The result of which should be both harrowing, challenging and stark for the viewer.

-These films are designed to take the audience beyond the realms of the traditional gun-wielding War movie; reflecting the fact that War is about more than just soldiers.
-It is about communities and families torn apart, power, revenge and abuse.
+Both films are designed to take the audience beyond the realms of the traditional gun-wielding War movie; reflecting the fact that War is about more than just soldiers.
+It is about communities and families torn apart, and the power, revenge and abuse that ensue.
 The hatred of others seeping through every layer of society.
 With children sitting in a no-mans land of oppression, violence and murder.
 However, this, in turn, directly challenges our western view of childhood innocence.
 Shining an uncomfortable light on the realities of conflicts both past and present.
 Our collective responsibilities housed within our ability to understand the real horror of War.
 And the fact that not every journey comes with a happy ending and justice.

 Indeed as we follow Joska through the devastation of communities segregated and impoverished through conflict, we witness the boy consumed by the violence surrounding him.
 His innocence replaced by the need to survive as unrelenting darkness seeps into his soul.
 And while the final scenes offer us a small glimmer of light, we know the boy is changed forever by the events surrounding him; his childhood lost in the mists of experience.